benteSSB/altinn-studio-docs/content/api/scenarios/authentication/_index.nb.md

 ## Authentication for end user system

-End user systems should be authentication with [ID-porten](https://difi.github.io/felleslosninger/idporten_overordnet.html).
+End user systems could be authenticated with [ID-porten](https://difi.github.io/felleslosninger/idporten_overordnet.html).
 When authenticated the system may exchange an access token provided by ID-porten with an Altinn token by instructions below.

 #### Exchange of JWT token

 This token has to be validated and replaced with an *Altinn JWT access token* which should be used to access the apis.

-**IT IS IMPORTANT THAT THE USER HAS PROFILE IN ALTINN.
-Profile is automatic created when login in to portal**
+**IT IS IMPORTANT THAT THE USER HAS A PROFILE IN ALTINN.
+A profile is automatically created when the user logs on to Altinn**

 ##### ID-porten JWT access token (input)